A Narrow Miss at Slalom Worlds

 “The feeling is absolutely incredible — it was something I dreamed about when we got the world championships in Prague,” Hradilek said.
 “I grew up on this course and the crowd was spectacular.”

 Expectations were high for Michal Smolen entering Friday’s semifinal, especially considering that the young and talented paddler clocked the third fastest time in Thursday’s heats.
 Smolen, 20, began auspiciously, but made costly mistakes lower down the course.
-Two 50-second infractions for missed gates cost him a trip to the final in his senior world championships debut.
+Two 50-second infractions for missed gates cost him a trip to the finals in his senior slalom worlds championships debut.

 “I feel like my chances were really good especially with the run that I was having,” Smolen said.
 “Maybe I was pushing it too much and I guess I just got too excited.
 I think if I could have kept my head straight – it was all mental that I wasn’t able to finish that run smoothly.
 It’s something to learn from for next season.”